Martha Jefferson Randolph

-Early life and education
+Early life and education (1772–1790)

 Virginia

 Martha Jefferson was born on September 27, 1772, at Monticello, her father's estate in Virginia (then in British America).
 Her parents were Thomas Jefferson and Martha Wayles Skelton.
 During her parents' ten-year marriage, they had six children.
 Randolph was their first born.
 She was followed by Jane Randolph (1774–1775); a son who lived for only a few weeks in 1777; Mary "Polly" (1778–1804); Lucy Elizabeth (1780–1781); and another Lucy Elizabeth (1782–1784).
 Only Randolph and Mary survived more than a few years.
 As a young child, Randolph saw her mother suffer during difficult pregnancies and both parents mourn the deaths of four infant children.

 The family lived a genteel lifestyle and Randolph was initially schooled at home.
 Her studies included dance lessons.
 When she was seven years of age, her father became the governor of Virginia.
 He was elected on June 1, 1779, and the family first lived in Williamsburg.
 They relocated to Richmond when the government moved there in 1780.
 British troops advanced to Richmond in May 1781 and, due to advance warning, the Jeffersons escaped to their country home, Poplar Forest.

-Randolph was almost 10 years of age when her mother died on September 6, 1782, four months after the birth of the Martha Jeffersons' last child.
+Randolph was almost 10 years of age when her mother died on September 6, 1782, four months after the birth of the Jeffersons' last child.
 Randolph later wrote about this period and her father's grief, stating "in those melancholy rambles I was his constant companion, a solitary witness to many a violent burst of grief."